botpress/documentation-v12/docs/admin/admin-intro.md

 Sorry, but this page is under construction!
 :::

 The first time you open Botpress, it might be overwhelming.
-There are so many things, everywhere.
-Don't worry, we'll go through every tabs that you can find on the left sidebar to help you.
+There are so many things everywhere.
+Don't worry we will go through every tab that you can find on the left sidebar to help you.

 ![Admin](admin.png)

 ## Bots

 :::note
-This is the landing page where you go back every time you click the Botpress logo at the top-left of the page.
+This page is the landing page where you go back every time you click the Botpress logo at the top-left of the page.
 :::

 The **Bots** page displays a list of all the bots you created.
 You can configure them without going further in the Admin.